krosac/Quantization_PJ2/README.md

 sudo apt-get install libsm6 libxrender1 libfontconfig1
 sudo apt-get install opencv-python
 ```
 Also install Tensorflow(<2.0) for .pb file or PyTorch for .onnx.
 This is the cpu version.
-(Check out how to install gpu version if needed on their offical websites.)
+(If you would like to install gpu version, please check out on their offical websites.)
 ```
 sudo pip install tensorflow
 sudo pip install torch torchvision